RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.0.md

 ## Next
 1. `New-IshSession -WsBaseUrl .../ISHWS/ -IshUserName ... -IshPassword -Protocol [AsmxAuthenticationContext (default) | OpenApiBasicAuthentication | OpenApiOpenConnectId]` so Protocol as a parameter to use in Switch-cases in every cmdlet on how to route the code.
 Using clientconfiguration a version check can be done to force the protocol switch to AsmxAuthenticationContext.
+    ```csharp
+    switch (Protocol)
+    {
+        case Enumerations.Protocol.AsmxAuthenticationContext:
+        case Enumerations.Protocol.OpenApiBasicAuthentication:
+            // TODO [Must] Add OpenApi implementation
+            break;
+    }
+    ```
-7. Migrate `*-IshFolder` cmdlets as you need them for almost all tests anyway.
+2. Migrate `*-IshFolder` cmdlets as you need them for almost all tests anyway.
 Easy to do performance runs on Add-IshFolder and Remove-IshFolder.
 Later we have the following API25 to API30 mapping
    1. Folder25.Create -> API30.Create (ready)
    2. Folder25.RetrieveMetadataByIshFolderRefs -> API30.GetFolderList (NotImplemented planned for PI20.4)
    3. Folder25.Delete -> API30.DeleteFolder (ready)
    4. Folder25.GetMetadataByIshFolderRef -> API30.GetFolder (ready)
    5. Folder25.GetMetadata -> API30.GetFolderByFolderPath, perhaps GetRootFolderList (NotPlanned)
    6. Folder25.GetSubFoldersByIshFolderRef -> API30.GetFolderObjectList (ready)
-2. Should we add a `\Cmdlets\_TestEnvironment\Prerequisites.Tests.ps1` that gives hints on what you did wrong, how to correct it
+3. Should we add a `\Cmdlets\_TestEnvironment\Prerequisites.Tests.ps1` that gives hints on what you did wrong, how to correct it
    1. You can use `...debug.ps1` to override languages if the current language or resolution does not exist in DLANGUAGES over Get-IshLovValues
    2. You should have initial state Draft by element name
    3. You should have a direct Draft to Released status transition for your user
    4. You should have system management user role to allow renaming System folder test
    5. Event PUSHTRANSLATIONS used in BackgroundTask cmdlets should be there as an easy to purge event
    6. Should Solr be running to do Search-IshDocumentObj
-3. Port and rewire more cmdlets to AsmxAuthenticationContext to achieve Milestone of the plan.
+4. Port and rewire more cmdlets to AsmxAuthenticationContext to achieve Milestone of the plan.
-4. Upon WCF Proxy retrieval from IshSession object, there used to be a `VerifyTokenValidity` that would check the authentication, and potentially re-authenticate all proxies.
+5. Upon WCF Proxy retrieval from IshSession object, there used to be a `VerifyTokenValidity` that would check the authentication, and potentially re-authenticate all proxies.
 For `AuthenticationContext` we only now it is valid for 7 days, so ISHRemote could track that or the script using ISHRemote should handle that for now.
 Actually if you pass `AuthenticationContext` by ref on every call it gets refreshed anyway, so only a problem if IshSession is not used for 7+ days.
-5. ISHRemote 0.x branch replace bad quote `“` with proper quote `"` in `*.Tests.ps1`, for example NewIshSession.Tests.ps1 and SetIshMetadataFilterField.Tests.ps1
+6. ISHRemote 0.x branch replace bad quote `“` with proper quote `"` in `*.Tests.ps1`, for example NewIshSession.Tests.ps1 and SetIshMetadataFilterField.Tests.ps1
-6. ISHRemote 0.x branch, commit of 20210917 could be applied to Windows Powershell only version
+7. ISHRemote 0.x branch, commit of 20210917 could be applied to Windows Powershell only version

 # Debugging